-Classes and rehearsals are held on Monday and Wednesday evenings, 6 to 9 p.m., and on the first and third Saturdays of the month from 9 a.m. to 2 p.m.
+Classes and rehearsals are held on Monday and Wednesday evenings, 6 to 9 p.m., and on Saturdays from 9 a.m. to 1 p.m.

 When do you perform?

 The company performs annually in the Dance Program Fall Concert and presents a formal spring concert at NC State as well as performs in other on and off campus venues.
 Projects have included the Dereck Whittenburg Foundation Gala, a mixed media modern dance performance at the NC Museum of History for Black History Month, a performance for Respect the Pack event, and a mentoring workshop for Davis Drive Middle School students.